The Plaza (mall): History

 The movie theater, which had been converted to a triplex in 1977 and quadplex in 1983, closed in 1999.
 Office Depot closed its Evergreen Park location in 2008, along with many other small retail shops over the last few years.
 Following 2008, the mall began to gradually diminish as patronage numbers decreased, leading to the chronic closure of many of the original stores.
 Many businesses that had opened in more recent years had shorter longevity.
-Planet Fitness signed a 10-year lease to reside in the Plaza in 2011 in the original Walgreens space and began operation in January 2012.
+Planet Fitness signed a 10-year lease to reside in the Plaza in 2011 in the original Walgreens space and began operation in November 2011.

 The mall was scheduled for demolition in July 2013, to be replaced by an outdoor shopping center (which the Plaza once was during its first 14 years).
 However, the building was not demolished and more proposals and rumors started floating around.
 Two development companies, Debartolo LLC, based in Tampa, and Lormax Stern, a developer from a Detroit suburb, came together to reach a deal to demolish the existing property to build a new outdoor mall that will feature 30-40 brand new stores including Burlington and Whole Foods.
 Applebee's and Planet Fitness are staying, while Enterprise Rent-A-Car left.
-Demolition began in May 2015 and continued until the fall of 2017.
+Applebee's has left and in its place is now a Chili's.
+Demolition began in October 7, 2015 and continued until the fall of 2017.
 Carson's opened a brand-new store in September 2016, replacing the older store that was later demolished.
 The shopping center opened in Fall of 2017.
 On April 18, 2018, Carson's parent company The Bon-Ton Stores, announced that they will close all Carson's locations, including the Evergreen Plaza location following their bankruptcy.
 However, on Black Friday 2018, CSC Generation, Carson's new owner, reopened the location.
 On August 11, 2020, it was announced that Carson's would be closing again in October 2020.
 On June 16, 2022, it was announced that Macy's would be opening in the former Carson's space.
 The first floor will hold Market by Macy's and the second floor will hold Macy's Backstage.

-Evergreen Theater

-On June 26, 1964, Evergreen Theater was added in a separate building, located on the mall's south end.
-It first opened with two screens and sat upon the parking lot by 98th Street and Western Ave.
-Later, two more screens were added.
-Even later, two more screens were added, bringing the total up to six.
-In 1973, the manager was shot and killed during a robbery; other incidents occurred which led to its closure in July 1999.
-In 2003 the venue was torn down, along with the parking garage, on the west corner of the mall for landscaped parking, and parking entrances were widened.
-That same year, an Applebee's opened on an outparcel.